cannikin/format_fallback/README.md

 know you have to go in and add one.
 Which means if you're working on some new `:csv` versions of your pages but forget to add one, and there is a requisite `:html` version, Rails will now serve the `:html` version automatically.
 Someone would probably find this in testing, but it's something to be aware of.

+## Compatability

+Right now this gem is locked to Rails > 3.0.0 but < 3.1.0 I'm using Rails 3.0.10 locally and haven't tested against Rails 3.1 yet.
+I assume that the template lookup code for Rails probably isn't going to change any time soon, but I locked in these versions just in case.
+If you use this gem, and use it on 3.1.x and it works fine, let me know and I'll update the dependency in the Gemfile.